electric-sql/electric/docs/usage/data-access/shapes.md

 Shapes are the core primitive for controlling sync in the ElectricSQL system.

 Local apps establish shape subscriptions.
-This syncs data from the cloud onto the local device using the [Satellite replication protocol](../../api/satellite.md), into the local embedded SQLite database.
+This syncs data from the cloud onto the local device using the [Satellite replication protocol](../../api/satellite.md), into the local embedded database.
 Once the initial data has synced, [queries](./queries.md) can run against it.

 The [Electric sync service](../installation/service.md) maintains shape subscriptions and streams any new data and data changes onto the local device.
 In this way, local devices can sync a sub-set of a larger database for interactive offline use.